core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Group Manager (GM): entity responsible for a set of OSCORE groups.
 Each endpoint in a group securely communicates with the respective GM, which is not required to be an actual group member and to take part in the group communication.
 The full list of responsibilities of the Group Manager is provided in {{sec-group-manager}}.

-* Silent server: member of a group that never replies back after receiving request messages.
+* Silent server: member of a group that never replies to requests.
+Note that a silent server can act as a client, the two roles are independent.

 * Group Identifier (Gid): identifier assigned to the group.
-Group Identifiers are unique within the set of groups of a given Group Manager.
+Group Identifiers should be unique within the set of groups of a given Group Manager, in order to avoid collisions.
+In case they are, the considerations in {{ssec-gid-collision}} apply.

 * Group request: CoAP request message sent by a client endpoint in the group to all server endpoints in that group.